MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 - The application receives a notification by IDLE line detection or DMA TC/HT events
 - The application uses separate thread to process the data only when notified in one of interrupts
+- Advantages:
-- P: Processing is not in the interrupt but in separate thread
+    - Processing is not in the interrupt but in separate thread
-- P: Interrupt only informs processing thread to process (or to wakeup)
+    - Interrupt only informs processing thread to process (or to wakeup)
-- P: Operating system may put processing thread to blocked state while waiting for event
+    - Operating system may put processing thread to blocked state while waiting for event
+- Disadvantages:
-- C: Memory usage for separate thread + message queue (or semaphore)
+    - Memory usage for separate thread + message queue (or semaphore)

 > This is the most preferred way to use and process UART received character